bluenviron/mediamtx/README.md

 ### Encryption

 Incoming and outgoing RTSP streams can be encrypted with TLS (obtaining the RTSPS protocol).
-A self-signed TLS certificate is needed and can be generated with openSSL:
+A TLS certificate is needed and can be generated with OpenSSL:

 ```
 openssl genrsa -out server.key 2048